 The Oceanside Police Department is committed to apprehending intoxicated drivers and citing motorists who have violated laws which cause collisions, as well as the importance of addressing overall traffic safety.
 The Department's DUI Team has demonstrated an earnest commitment to the enforcement of laws relating to driving under the influence, vehicle seat belt and child restraint usage, and other safety-related matters.
 For information on DUI enforcement, contact Sgt.
 Ignacio Lopez at 760-435-4683 or send e-mail to firstname.lastname@example.org

 For the most recently released information on traffic safety, national crash statistics and a lot more, click on the National Highway Traffic Safety Administration’s Web site www.nhtsa.dot.gov

 Red Light Enforcement Program

 The City of Oceanside has installed red light enforcement cameras at various intersections throughout the City.
 The cameras photograph motorists who fail to stop for red lights and also records the violations in streaming video.
 If you have been photographed failing to stop for a red light you will receive a notice in the mail.
 The notice will be addressed to the registered owner of the vehicle.
-If you are the registered owner and you were not driving the vehicle at the time of the violation, you must provide the name and address of the person driving.
 If you disagree with the notice, you can call the Traffic Services Unit at 760-435-4789 and make an appointment to view the video.
 You can also contest the violation in traffic court.
 Coming to the Police Department to view the video does not negate your right to contest the violation in court.
 An informational handout that explains the camera system is available at the front counter of the Police Department.